 All reporters use the Editors' Code of Practice as the acceptable benchmark for reporting.
+Each reporter has been supplied with the new Code of Practice (issued

+January 1 2016) and a copy is displayed next to each editorial desk for consultation if required.
 As a local newspaper we are sensitive to the tastes of our readers and avoid a tabloid style of content.